 When they start recitin' the Constitution, watch out!

-Played aboard ship at the end and danced by Merrick and the employees.
+Played aboard ship at the end and sung by the employees.
 See more